helder-stack/helder-stack/README.md

 ## I'm lover of coding and a student of life!
-- 🔭 Currently working as a Web Developer at Chat2Desk Brazil.
+- 🔭 Currently working as a Web Developer at Telos Conecta.
 - 🌱 Currently learning everything, but focused on NodeJS, Vue.JS, typescript, react.js, Nest.js.
-In the future, dockers
+In the future, docker

 ### Connect with me:
 ​